 Administrative Fee Payment

 The AIA has implemented a grace period following the submission deadlines.
 Submissions will be accepted for two weeks following each deadline but with an administrative fee of $25.
 Please note that you are required to pay the $25 administrative fee prior to submitting.
 You can pay online at www.archaeological.org/payment.
-This fee applies to all proposals that are submitted between March 30th and April 12th (for first deadline consideration) and August 3rd through 16th.
+This fee applies to all proposals that are submitted between April 4th to 12th (for first deadline consideration) and August 8th through 24th.
 Once you have paid online you will receive an order number.
 Please enter this number below so that we may verify payment.

 Please click on the links below: